Light Dependent Resistor LDR- Type, Symbol, Construction, Working

 Working of Light Dependent Resistors (LDR)

-It works on the principle of photoconductivity.
 When light strikes an LDR, the photons’ energy is absorbed by the semiconductor material.
-This absorbed energy by the semiconductor material causes it to release the charge carriers which increases the conductivity.
-Actually, bound electrons in the valence band get the energy and they jump into the conduction band where due to the formation of free electrons, the conduction of electricity starts.
+This absorbed energy by the semiconductor material causes it to release the charge carriers, freeing them from their bound state and creating electron-hole pairs (where an electron leaves behind a “hole” in its previous position).
+The presence of these free electrons and holes increases the conductivity of the material, thereby reducing its resistance.
+In other words, bound electrons in the valence band get the photon energy and jump into the conduction band, where the conduction of electricity starts due to the formation of free electrons.

-As a result, its resistance decreases when the intensity of light hitting on it increases.
+As a result, its resistance decreases when the intensity of light hitting it increases.
 Ultimately, its resistance increases when the intensity of light is less because the formation of free electrons is less.

 Types of Light Dependent Resistors (LDR)